bhargavisatpathy/trails/README.md

 * git push heroku master
 * heroku pg:reset
 * heroku run rake db:schema:load db:seed
-* heroku open and look at all the interesing trails at your place
+* heroku open and look at all the interesting trails at your place